ahermant/vue-msal-browser/README.md

 };
 ```

-Here is a more detailed example: The following action authentify the users on redirect mode with a cachelocation "localStorage".
+Here is a more detailed example: The following action authentify the users on redirect mode with a cacheLocation `localStorage`.

 ```javascript
 export default {